Table of Contents

 Myth 7: Wings Are Only Important for Type Identification

-For example, a Type 3 with a 2 wing may be more nurturing and relationship-oriented, while a Type 3 with a 4 wing may be more introspective and focused on authenticity.
+Wings provide crucial insights into your habitual behavior patterns, emotional responses, and underlying motivations.
+For example, a Type 3 (The Achiever) with a 2 wing may be more relationship-oriented, empathetic, and nurturing, often seeking validation through helping others.
+In contrast, a Type 3 with a 4 wing might focus more on authenticity, emotional depth, and creative self-expression.

 Conclusion: Embracing the Complexity of Wings